Human penis size: Genetics

-There are certain genes, like homeobox (Hox a and d) genes, which may have a role in regulating penis size.
+There are certain genes, like homeobox (Hox A and D) genes, which may have a role in regulating penis size.
 In humans, the AR gene, located on the X chromosome at Xq11-12, may affect penis size.
 The SRY gene located on the Y chromosome may have a role to play.
 Variance in size can often be attributed to de novo mutations.
 Deficiency of pituitary growth hormone or gonadotropins or mild degrees of androgen insensitivity can cause small penis size in males and can be addressed with growth hormone or testosterone treatment in early childhood.

 Conditions

-An adult penis with an erect length of less than 7 cm or 2.76 inches but otherwise formed normally is referred to in a medical context as having the micropenis condition.
+An adult penis with an erect length of 2.5 SD below the average but otherwise formed normally is referred to in a medical context as having the micropenis condition.
 The condition affects 0.6% of men.
 Some of the identifiable causes are deficiency of pituitary growth hormone or gonadotropins, mild degrees of androgen insensitivity, a variety of genetic syndromes and variations in certain homeobox genes.
 Some types of micropenis can be addressed with growth hormone or testosterone treatment in early childhood.
 Operations are also available to increase penis size in cases of micropenis in adults.

 Environmental influence

 It has been suggested that differences in penis size between individuals are caused not only by genetics, but also by environmental factors such as culture, diet and chemical or pollution exposure.
 Endocrine disruption resulting from chemical exposure has been linked to genital deformation in both sexes (among many other problems).
 Chemicals from both synthetic (e.g., pesticides, anti-bacterial triclosan, plasticizers for plastics) and natural (e.g., chemicals found in tea tree oil and lavender oil) sources have been linked to various degrees of endocrine disruption.

 Both PCBs and the plasticizer DEHP have been associated with smaller penis size.
 DEHP metabolites measured from the urine of pregnant women have been significantly associated with the decreased penis width, shorter anogenital distance and the incomplete descent of testicles of their newborn sons, replicating effects identified in animals.
 According to a 2008 study published by the US National Library of Medicine, approximately 25% of US women have phthalate levels similar to those observed in animals.

-A 2007 study by the University of Ankara, Faculty of Medicine, found that penile size may decrease as a result of some hormonal therapy combined with external beam radiation therapy.
+Penile size may decrease as a result of some hormonal therapy combined with external beam radiation therapy.
 In addition, some estrogen-based fertility drugs like diethylstilbestrol (DES) have been linked to genital abnormalities or a smaller than normal penis (microphallus).

-A 2016 Korean study found that newborn male circumcision is associated with shorter penile length.